World Migration Report: World Migration Report 2020

 Media outlets such as CNN Español, the World Economic Forum and Reuters have published articles that utilize the World Migration Report 2020 as a resource to discuss contemporary migration trends.

+The academia has also used the 2020 report in articles published by Oxford University Press, the IZA Institute of Labor Economics, the Journal of Ethnic and Migration Studies, the International Migration Review, to mention a couple of examples.

+Several international organizations cited the report, including the UN Economic Commission for Latin America and the Caribbean, the United Nations Development Programme, the African Union, among others.